 The Mountain Rescue Team (MRT) is a

 highly trained search and rescue unit that specializes in technical rescue in a wilderness environment, during any type of weather and terrain.
-The MRT responds to any type of SAR call-outs from the Sheriff's department ranging from an urban environment in western county, to the high sierra in eastern county.
-MRT also supports the department's Dive Team during swiftwater operations.
+The MRT responds to any type of SAR call-outs from the Sheriff's Office ranging from an urban environment in western county, to the high sierra in eastern county.
 All MRT members are trained to the Search & Rescue Technician level and are able to be tasked as ground searchers to supplement the need of the Ground Search team.
 Likewise, the Ground team provides an incredibly well trained support pool for MRT's needs.

 Search & Rescue Off-Road Team

-The Off-Road Motorcycle Unit.
-This Unit is an immediate response Team which provides hasty search capabilities for lost victims in any area or location in the County.
-With over 20 years in existence, they have dedicated themselves to continually professionalizing their Team.
-Amongst other functions, this Team is capable of isolating a victim by way of establishing a perimeter to the search area in a hasty fashion, and the search effort then moves in for a successful find, aided once again by the Off-Road Motorcycle Unit.
-Search and Rescue personnel are in the public's eye continually Almost every search draws news media and, many times, television coverage.
-Static displays and parades always draw a lot of attention to the Motorcycle Unit.
-The Unit responds to emergency call-outs at any time of the day or night, on any day of the year, and under the harshest of weather conditions.
-From summer heat to mountain snow and rain.
-All expenses are paid by individual members and M/C personnel encounter additional costs so as to keep and maintain expensive motorcycles, purchased exclusively for Search and Rescue, at their own expense as well.
-They attempt to achieve this goal by donating additional time to fund raising efforts.
+The Off-Road Motorcycle Team is an immediate response Team which provides hasty search capabilities for lost victims in any area or location in the County.
+Amongst other functions, this Team is capable of isolating a victim by way of establishing a perimeter to the search area in a hasty fashion, and the search effort then moves in for a successful find.
+The Team responds to emergency call-outs at any time of the day or night, on any day of the year, and under the harshest of weather conditions.

-The Team is made up of hard working contractors, programmers,laborers, county employees, and other fields in the work force.
+The Team is made up of hard working contractors, programmers, laborers, county employees, and other fields in the work force.
 Like everyone, caring for their own families and household matters must take priority.
 But donating their time to the Search and Rescue Organization takes a close second.
-This was once the only known organized Search and Rescue Off-Road Motorcycle Unit in the State.
-When a life may depend on them to respond to a call out, this Team will answer the call.
-They are dedicated to the cause of saving the lives of people they've never met and will never see again.
-They've pioneered the use of off-road motorcycles to establish this effective Team, and have logged in thousands of miles per year on trails and in the back country on searches and training exercises.
-Other Counties have considered establishing an off-road motorcycle team due, in part, to the success of this Team.
+They have logged in thousands of miles per year on trails and in the back country on searches and training exercises.

 Search & Rescue Tahoe Nordic Team